2beens/tiny-api/README.md

 Kubernetes 🚢 and ArgoCD 🐙 config files are located in the [2beens/tiny-api-k8s](https://github.com/2beens/tiny-api-k8s) repo.

 Using [actions/build-and-push-docker-images](https://github.com/marketplace/actions/build-and-push-docker-images) to build and push new docker images to [my dockerhub](https://hub.docker.com/repository/docker/stubin87/tiny-api).
+  - only on new releases!

+Tint API Web client in Vue can be found here: [2beens/tiny-api-web-client](https://github.com/2beens/tiny-api-web-client).